aabccd021/tiny-cookie-session/README.md

 ## Passing Custom Data

-You can use different data structures for session insertion and selection, allowing for flexible storage patterns:
+You can use different data structures for session insertion and selection, which is useful if your session table has non-nullable columns that must be provided when creating a session:

 ```js
 // Configuration with different data types for insert and select